 Recently we presented what we think of as The kidney stone diet, meaning a unitary diet platform suitable for idiopathic calcium stone formers in otherwise good health.
 The story of that diet and the implications it has for stone prevention deserve perhaps a bit more commentary than we allowed for in the original article.
 The lovely image – Hendrick van Cleef, The Building of the Tower of Babel hangs in the Kröller-Müller Museum.
 He (1525 – 1589) is one of a family of famous painters and much admired for his brilliant textures and colors.
 Babel was to keep us aware we are divine.
 The Narrow Winding Path Over many decades, kidney stone researchers have gradually recognized what the ideal kidney stone diet might be.
 They did … Continued

 If we put together everything on this site about diet for kidney stone prevention we get a reasonable and consistent image of one basic pattern.
 It is more or less what is ideal for idiopathic hypercalciuria and for reducing urine oxalate.
 It is the diet that has been used in the one major trial of diet for stone prevention.
 It accords with modern recommendations for the health of the American people.
 More or less, after all is said, there is only one diet plan that meets the needs for kidney stone prevention and we have called it ‘The Kidney Stone Diet.’
-Of course, we are speaking of the diet for treatment of idiopathic calcium stones.
-Stones from systemic diseases, like bowel disease, primary … Continued
+‘We’ are me and Jill Harris (pictured right).
+Of course, we are speaking of the diet for treatment of idiopathic calcium stones. … Continued

 Some of us overdo things with shakes and powders, some with 2 pound steaks.
 Others love sweets too much and don’t eat much protein.
 Like all the diet factors in stone and bone disease, protein intake is complex.
 Certainly, we all need protein in our diet but how much?
 Experts debate the best course, and patients wonder what to do.
 Abraham van Beijeren was, by the way, little recognized in his day but now considered a major painter of ‘luxuries’ like this standing roast.
 I chose it, as opposed to others more brilliant, because it looks modern – I have seen something like it on my own dining room table.
 In preparing this article I have made considerable use of the analyses performed by professor … Continued